Ira Newble: Coaching career

 In 2011, Newble became an assistant coach of the Canton Charge, the new NBA Development League affiliate of Newble's former team Cleveland Cavaliers.

 In 2012, Newble became an assistant coach for the Austin Toros of the NBA Development League.
 He would continue to coach for the Toros under their last two seasons in that name before being renamed to the Austin Spurs.
-He coached the Augusta Jaguars briefly before deciding the team and city were horrible.
 On October 31, 2015, he became an assistant coach for the Bakersfield Jam.

-Darfur Campaign
+Darfur campaign

-In 2007, Newble led a campaign to help bring awareness to China's involvement in the Darfur crisis.
-Newble saw a letter that Aid Still Required had written expressing concern about investments funding the crisis in Darfur.
-He collected signatures around the league for the letter that then was presented to the Chinese Government and the President of the Olympic Committee for the 2008 Summer Olympic Games.
+In 2007, Newble led a campaign to help bring awareness to China's involvement in the war in Darfur as a weapons supplier.
+Newble saw a letter that Aid Still Required had written expressing concern about investments funding the crisis.
+He collected signatures around the league for the letter that then was presented to the Chinese government and the President of the Olympic Committee for the 2008 Summer Olympic Games.